Public Health Emergency Researchers

 - Understanding and improving medical preparedness and response during mass casualty incidents is an increasingly important area of research.

-- Selected articles noted below are relevant to
+- Selected articles and references on this page noted below are relevant to

 - Establishing and evaluating benchmarks for preparedness